commercialhaskell/stack/doc/build_command.md

 ### The `stack build --dependencies-only` flag

-Set the flag to skip building the targets.
+Pass the flag to skip building the targets.
 The flag `--only-dependencies` has the same effect.

 ### The `stack build --[no-]dry-run` flag